 - If you served in the military, you must bring your military records

 There are various fees that the petitioner and the applicant must pay throughout the application process for the IR5 visa.
-The amounts vary and are set by USCIS, the Department of Homeland Security and the individual U.S Embassy or Consulate where you are applying.
 The main categories of fees that must be paid are as follows:

 How long is the IR5 visa processing time?

 It will take from 6 months up to 1 year for the applicant or parent to receive the IR5 visa.
 How long it takes to get the IR5 visa depends on the length of time for processing of Form I-130 and other documents.